perftool-incubator/multiplex/README.md

 ## Requirements file
 The requirements file defines all the validation and transformation parameters for a specific benchmark.
-The file contains three main blocks: `default`, `mandatory` and `validation`.
-The example below is a simplified version of fio benchmark requirements
+The file contains the following blocks: `default`, `mandatory`, `preset`, and `validation`.
+The example below is a simplified version of fio benchmark requirements file:
-file:
 ```
 {
     "default": {